JessicaSun1022/MoodPet/README.md

 # MoodPet
-What does this project do?
+1. What does this project do?
-    This project is called MoodPet and is a tamagotchi like game where you try to keep your pet alive by keeping its overall happiness bar above 0.
-This bar is influenced by 3 other stats: hunger, playfulness, and hygeine.
-You must use the given items to keep your pet alive, level up, and collect coins.
-With these coins you can unlocked more pets, accessories, and even backgrounds!
+    This project is called MoodPet.
+It is a Tamagotchi-like game where you try to keep your pet alive by keeping its overall happiness bar above 0.
+This bar is influenced by 3 other stats: hunger, playfulness, and hygiene.
+You must use the given items to keep your pet happy, level up, and collect coins.
+These coins can be used to unlock more pets, accessories, and even backgrounds!

-Why did I make this project?
+2. Why did I make this project?
-    I wanted to make a semi easy (was harder than planned) html/css/javascript game while I learned how to code in html, css, and javascript.
-I figured this game would help me get more familiar with html, css, and javascript and help me become more confident in coding in these languages for my other future projects.
+    I wanted to make a relatively simple (though it was harder than planned) HTML/CSS/JavaScript game as a way to learn how to code in these languages.
+I figured this game would help me get more familiar with HTML, CSS, and JavaScript, and help me become more confident in coding in these languages for my other future projects.

-How did I make this project?
+3. How did I make this project?
-    At first, I drafted in general what features I would like in the game as well as the pages.
-Once this was done I began working on the html/css for each page.
-I would first do the html for the general actions/buttons and then format the page using css.
-I would do this for all the pages I wanted in my game and then move onto the JS.
-I was forced to edit some html/css to make some of my JS work but for the most part it was fine.
-At the very end I realized that my habit of not commenting my code left most of it hard to read.
-So I went back and commented important sections.
+    I started by drafting a general list of features I would like in the game, as well as the different pages.
+From there, I started building each page's HTML and CSS.
+I started with the HTML for actions and buttons, then styled the page using CSS.
+After finishing the layout of all the pages, I moved on to writing the JavaScript.
+I had to tweak some of the HTML and CSS to make the JavaScript work, but overall most of it didn't need any changes.
+Toward the end, I realized that my bad habit of not commenting my code made it hard to read.
+As such, I went back and added comments to show the important sections of my code.

-What I strugged with and what I learned?
+4. What I strugged with and what I learned?
-    I struggled the most with the Javascript section.
-Despite having coding knowledge from Java, I didn't know any Javascript.
-As such, I had to watch multiple full courses and crash courses to familiarize myself well enough to code my project.
-I also used google to find the code that I needed sometimes.
-However, I was able to learn how to code in html, css, and Javascript better because of this Project.
+    I struggled the most with the JavaScript.
+Even though I had some coding background in Java and Python, I didn't know any JavaScript (for the most part).
+I had to watch several full-length courses and crash courses even before I started my project to get familiar with it.
+Fortunately, the projects in those courses covered a lot of what I needed, so they helped a ton.
+In the end, I got a better understanding of HTML, CSS, and JavaScript through this project.
+I hope to carry this knowledge over and make my next project even better.